Chocolate Cut-Out Sugar Cookies

-Soft chocolate sugar cookies that require no dough chilling and are perfect for shaping with cookie cutters.
+Soft chocolate cut out sugar cookies that require no dough chilling and are perfect for shaping with cookie cutters.
 Crisp edges, soft centers, and plenty of room for decorative icing and sprinkles.

 Several years ago, I shared my go-to easy cut-out sugar cookies recipe with you, and it has since been the base for all of the cut-out cookie recipes on my blog going forward.